alphino/COSC310IndividualProject/README.md

 I have added the following:

-Yahoo!
-Answers API -aggregate answers from Yahoo! for your own conversation use
+Dropbox API -search and share information with the conversation agent

 Twitter  API -pull  the  latest  tweets  from  a  famous  person,  parse  that  tweet,  and integrate relevant information into yourconversation